Many Destinations

 Centering Equity in Greenway Enhancements

-Since 2021, the Sand Creek Regional Greenway Partnership has prioritized reducing barriers for greenway use for nearby communities that have limited outdoor recreation opportunities.
+Since 2021, the Sand Creek Regional Greenway Partnership has prioritized reducing barriers for greenway use and enjoyment for nearby communities that have limited outdoor recreation opportunities.

 After an 18-month engagement process to strengthen relationships with nearby communities that SCRGP had previously under-reached, the Partnership engaged community members in the winter and spring of 2024 to better understand barriers and potential solutions related to built improvements for the Greenway.
 Community members expressed strong support for activating several sections of the Greenway, rather than a single large improvement, to boost trail use and encourage exploration across cities and neighborhoods.
 They called the concept "Many Destinations,” which aims to inspire walking, biking, and rolling to explore these varied parts of the trail.